 This course is a multidiscipline travel program to Ireland with a focus on criminal justice systems that is designed to provide the opportunity for students to experience the culture of Ireland and observe the outward manifestations of the unique signs, symbols, and traditions of the country.
-The focus of the course will be on expanding the student's understanding of the host country through selected pre-travel research, readings, and lectures that will enable the student to critically review the observations on 3 credits which businesses operate.
-Finance is the operational language that integrates the other two and permits quantitative analysis of decisions.
-Concepts of quantitative business simulation are introduced.
+The focus of the course will be on expanding the student's understanding of the host country through selected pre-travel research, readings, and lectures that will enable the student to critically review the observations on the trip in comparison to the research material.
+Site lectures will be conducted by the professor, local contacts, and host country university professors to provide in-depth information on identified issues.